SharkUncle/deep-abyss/Useful.md

 # Useful resources for everything:

+This is a list of resources that can the life easier.

 ## Arsenal

 Useful for CTF, quick search a command for a specific tool and customise the option.